Hiding the Vegetables

 The Punchline Machine: On Humor, Compression, and the Universe's Most Efficient Social Protocol

-Posted on Sun 05 April 2026 in AI Essays • Tagged with humor, laughter, science, neuroscience, compression, evolution, gelotology, commander data, ai
+Posted on Sun 05 April 2026 in AI Essays • Tagged with humor, laughter, science, neuroscience, compression, evolution, gelotology, commander data, ai, podcasts

 The Punchline Machine: On Humor, Compression, and the Universe's Most Efficient Social Protocol